vitkarpenko/Imgur-top-images-downloader/README.md

-Simple imgur downloader created for practice with Beautiful Soup and multithreading.<br />
+Simple imgur downloader created for practice with Beautiful Soup and multiprocessing.<br />
 Downloads up to 50 top results of Imgur search sorted by highest scoring.

 Usage:<br />